geco-nhm/nin-qgis-plugin/nin_qgis_plugin/README.md

 - snapping is set to 5px on vertex and segment
 - *nin_polygons* layer is set up with unique random color symbology and labeled by the minor type- depending on the selected Major type groups

-## in case further adaptation of the project is neccessary:
+## In case further adaptation of the project is neccessary
 - users can add additional raster/vector layers using standard procedures in QGIS

 ## Exporting the project to Qfield